Common Sugar Ants

 Types of Sugar Ants

-The following pictures and descriptions can be used to help you identify some common sugar ant species in the United States.
-Once you know the species of sugar ants in or outside of your home, you can determine where it is likely to nest, what kind of damages it causes, and what methods of control measures are most effective for that species.
+The following pictures and descriptions can help you identify some common sugar ant species in the United States.
+Once you know the species of sugar ants in or outside of your home, you can determine where they are likely to nest, what damages they cause, and what methods of control measures are most effective for that species.

 Argentine Ant